rickapps/dots-game/README.md

 ### Definitions of terms used in the code

 **claims:** a list of all boxes on the gameboard.
 Indices correspond to the description above.
-If a list value is -1, the box is not claimed.
-A value of 1 or 2 means a claim by player1 or player2.
+If a list value is 0, the box is not claimed.
+Otherwise, the value is the player number that owns the claim.

 **history:** a list of all moves in the game.
 It is a list of lists of move tuples.
-Odd indexes will be player0 moves and even indexes will be player1 moves.

 **lines:** a list of lines on the gameboard.
 Indices correspond to the description above.
 A value of 1 means the line has been selected.
 A value of 0 means the line is available to select.